 1/3 cup cold water

-7. One pot “unstuffed” cabbage rolls: Been enjoying garbanzos in an amazing homemade tomato sauce all week, and decided to turn some of the leftovers into “cabbage rolls.”
+7. One-pot Unstuffed Cabbage Rolls: Been enjoying garbanzos in an amazing homemade tomato sauce all week, and decided to turn some of the leftovers into “cabbage rolls.”
 Hey, I’ll take any excuse to throw cabbage and caraway seed into a meal.
 Couldn’t be easier, if you have some leftover rice and pasta sauce.
-Just chop up some cabbage and fry it in oil until crisp-tender, add a little salt, pepper, and plenty of caraway, then stir in some tomato sauce and rice, a little water if necessary, heat through, and devour!
+Just chop up cabbage and fry it in oil until crisp-tender, add a little salt, pepper, and plenty of caraway, then stir in some tomato sauce and rice, a little water if necessary or a splash of lemon juice if you have it, heat through, and devour!